 Two of the most influential theologians in world history and the history of homelessness were born in (or maybe around) 354 A.D.
 I could announce it like a heavyweight championship boxing match: “From the north of the Roman empire, from an out-of-the-way island called Britain, stalks the preacher of perfection, Pelagius.
-From the south of the British empire, the province of Numidia in Africa, comes the master of disaster, Augustine.”
+From the south of the Roman empire, the province of Numidia in Africa, comes the master of disaster, Augustine.”

 Pelagius denied original sin and said Christians had the power within themselves to be perfect: “Spiritual riches no one can give you other than yourself.”
 According to great historian Peter Brown, who turns 87 on July 26, Pelagius saw “no heart of darkness in human nature,” and argued that Christian reliance on “the grace of God” was “an excuse for not fulfilling the law of God.”